 Paleontological Resources.
-Based on the Paleontological Monitoring and Treatment Plan, submitted to the CPUC on April 20, 2011, the potential to encounter paleontological resources within the existing road northwest of Tower 1031 is low.
-In addition, no improvements to the road will be required.
+Based on the Paleontological Monitoring and Treatment Plan, submitted to the CPUC on April 20, 2011, the potential to encounter paleontological resources within the existing road near Tower 1108 and Tower 1112 is high.
+However, all vehicles and trailers will remain on existing roads and no ground disturbing activities will take place within the identified areas.
 Therefore, there are no specific paleontological resources conditions applicable to this variance.

 Noise/Sensitive Receptors.
-There are no sensitive receptors in the vicinity of the existing road proposed for helicopter picking operations.
-Use of the existing road would have similar noise-generating activities to those that will occur along the existing access and at the tower sites.
+There are no sensitive receptors in the vicinity of the existing access roads proposed for helicopter picking operations.
+Use of the existing roads would have similar noise-generating activities to those that will occur along the existing access and at the tower sites.
 Construction activities, including noise associated with helicopter usage, was addressed it the DPV2 Final EIR/EIS.
 Appropriate noise and land use mitigation measures would apply.
 Any additional helicopter usage beyond this variance will be limited to the extent feasible in accordance with Mitigation Measure AQ-1g (see also the discussion under Air Quality).
 The overall scope and duration of construction activities has not changed as a result of the variance.

 Air Quality.
-The necessity for picking from the north side of the DPV2 line (helicopter picking at Tower 1031) is solely for the installation of the permanent landing platforms to be installed on the north side of the DPV2 line.
+The necessity for picking from the north side of the DPV2 line (helicopter picking at Towers 1108 and 1112) is solely for the installation of the permanent landing platforms to be installed on the north side of the DPV2 line.
 Once these platforms are in place, SCE has stated that there would not be further picks from this location.
-Due to the assumed height of the helicopter hovering during line attach/detach, will likely produce downwash similar to a landing/takeoff from the location, which would produce dust.
+Due to the assumed height of the helicopter hovering during line attach/detach, the helicopter will likely produce downwash similar to a landing/takeoff from the location, which would produce dust.
 Existing air quality mitigation would be implemented and the overall scope and duration of construction activities has not changed as a result of the variance.
 There are no additional air quality concerns associated with this variance.